marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Re-host: lift ans shift
 - Re-platform: Lift and reshape
 - Re-Purchase: drop and shop
-- Reachitect: redesign in a cloud native manner
+- Re-architect: redesign in a cloud native manner
 - Retire: get rid of apps not needed
 - Retain: do nothing option